musesum/DeepMuse/README.md

 ##### New School includes
 + Menu Palettes
-+ Hand Pose
++ Hand Pose for VisionOS
 + Sync between devices

 #### Cellular Automata

-Sometimes referred to as Artificial Life, due to a popular CA called "The Game of Life".
-How it works is that each pixel looks at its neighbors to determine it how to change its color.
+Sometimes referred to as Artificial Life, due to a popular Cellular Automaton called "The Game of Life".
+How it works is that each pixel looks at its neighbors to determine how to change its color.
 CA's have been used to model turbulent flow, genetic drift, even sub-quantum phenomenon.
 Stephen Wolfram explored CAs to theorize a new kind of physics.

 #### Cube Map

-In DeepMuse, CAs form 2D surface that gets mapped into a cube.
+In DeepMuse, CAs form a 2D surface that gets mapped into a cube.
 This is the background surface that you see.
-Cubemaps are somewhat old school, usually replaced by spherical mesh.
-Be that as is may, a cubemap are fairly performant.
+Cubemaps are somewhat old school, usually replaced by a spherical mesh.
+Be that as is may, Cubemaps are fairly performant.
 Instead of copying pixels to the cube, DeepMuse's cubes contain indices that point to a 2D texture.
 So, copying is done in the shader.
 That means DeepMuse can played on older devices, including the last generation iPod Touch.
 Perhaps even Apple TV.

 #### Platonic solids